vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 Visnu is traditionally known to be the Sepreme in the pathways of the Vedic doctrine.
 Visnu is the greatest among persons, the most exalted Supreme Person."""
 All this has already been explained in great detail in the Purusanirnayals and is therefore not further enlarged upon here.
 Therefore, how can our tongue endeavour to say that the Tantra which is revealed by Visanu who is known from the Upanisads is false?
 For He is such that He has an immediate insight into the dharma of Consecration, Propitiation etc., by virtue of the omniscience that is natural to Him."""
 82\.
 Considering that the sensual pleasure to be had from attainment of heaven, the birth of a son etc. is inseparable from various forms of misery and does not, continue for long, the supreme sages Sandilya,.
 Narada and others have rejected this pleasure, which in their view was really misery, and in order to attain the release left their dwellings to become mendicants; and they have decided definitively that He has created the Pancaratra Sastra which sets forth the knowledge and manner of propitiation of Himself which constitute the sole means of attaining the unparalleled beatitude they sought.
 83\.
 This argument cannot be extended to other Tantras, for in the various authors of those Tantras error etc. is possible.
-It is impossible that PerceptionAGAMA PRAMANYANI
+It is impossible that Perception
 69
 or another means of knowledge forms the basis for the other Tantras, and they themselves do also not claim that Scripture is the basis.
 Besides, because they communicate a meaning that is incompatible with the conclusions of the upanisads the view that these Tantras are based on Perception or Scripture is sublated.
 For there are four kinds of followers of the way of life set forth in those Tantras, the Kāpālikas, Kālamukhas, Pasupatas and Saivas.
 The Kapalika doctrine is described as follows: the reward of release is attained by knowing what the six mudrikas are and by wearing them, not by knowing Brahman.
 As they say, "He who knows the identities of the six mudrikas and is expert in the supreme Mudra, and meditates upon the self in the vulva posture, attains nirvana."